Building Effective Governance Frameworks in Healthcare Organizations

 3. Accountability and Transparency

 Accountability is crucial in healthcare governance.
-Organizations must establish mechanisms to hold individuals and teams accountable for their actions.
+Organisations must establish mechanisms to hold individuals and teams accountable for their actions.

 Performance Metrics: Use key performance indicators (KPIs) to measure success and identify areas for improvement.